 We cannot guarantee that any clinical trials will be conducted as planned or completed on schedule, if at all.
-For example, we cannot begin our planned Phase 1 clinical trials for P-BCMA-ALLO1 or P-MUC1C-101, our Dual CAR product candidates or our liver directed gene therapy candidates until we complete certain preclinical development and submit and receive authorization to proceed under INDs.
-In addition, we initiated a Phase 2 clinical trial for P-BCMA-101 while our Phase 1 clinical trial continues, and we cannot predict whether results observed in the ongoing Phase 1 clinical trial, including from new dosing levels or schedules or manufacturing changes, will delay the completion of the Phase 2 clinical trial.
-We also dosed the first patient in a Phase 1 clinical trial for P-PSMA-101 in May 2020 and cannot predict how our technology may work in solid tumor indications.
-Finally, the COVID-19 pandemic has impacted clinical trials broadly, including our own with some sites pausing enrollment.
-We may experience delays in site initiation and patient enrollment, failures to comply with study protocols, delays in the manufacture of our product candidates for clinical testing and other difficulties in starting or competing our clinical trials.
+For example, we cannot begin our planned Phase 1 clinical trials for P-BCMA-ALLO1 or P-MUC1C-ALLO1, our dual CAR product candidates or our liver directed gene therapy candidates until we complete certain preclinical development and submit and receive authorization to proceed under INDs.
+In addition, we initiated a Phase 2 clinical trial for P-BCMA-101 while our Phase 1 clinical trial continues, and we cannot predict whether results observed in the ongoing Phase 1 clinical trial, including from new dosing levels, strategies or schedules or manufacturing changes, will delay the completion of the Phase 2 clinical trial.
+We announced in August 2020 our P-PSMA-101 trial was put on clinical hold to assess a patient death.
+In November 2020 we announced that the FDA had lifted the clinical hold based upon our investigation of the event and proposed protocol amendments intended to increase patient compliance and safety.
+While we have resumed the trial, the clinical hold will delay the ultimate completion of the trial and we cannot guarantee that after resuming the trial, we will not observe additional patient deaths or encounter other events that cause the P-PSMA-101 trial be suspended or terminated.
+Finally, the COVID-19 pandemic has impacted clinical trials broadly, including our own, with some sites pausing enrollment and we have experienced a delay in manufacturing at times due to potential exposure.
+These impacts have caused us to reevaluate the expected timing of clinical milestones and we have and continue to experience delays in site initiation and patient enrollment, and could also experience delays in the manufacture of our product candidates for clinical testing and other difficulties in starting or competing our clinical trials.
 Other events that may prevent successful or timely completion of clinical development include: